YorkshireGinger/MAAC/README.md

      - Valuation/Momentum (RSI)
      - News/Sentiment (VADER)
      - Fundamental/Quality (financial metrics)
-   - Each agent fetches real data and produces recommendations.
+   - Each agent fetches real data (except news for now) and produces recommendations.
    - The LLM (Anthropic Claude) coordinates and combines these into a final recommendation for each ticker.
    - The repo uses [LangGraph](https://langchain-ai.github.io/langgraph/tutorials/workflows/) to implement a router workflow.